 firstname.lastname@example.org / email@example.com

 GRAVITY.
-In trying to understand how the weak gravity on Mars (3:71 m/s2 vs. 9.81 m/s2) might help get the marscopter off the ground, we searched in vain fior an answer in the JOL announcement but found it in the Balaram article.
+In trying to understand how the weak gravity on Mars (3:71 m/s2 vs. 9.81 m/s2 on Earth) might help get the marscopter off the ground, we searched in vain for an answer in the JPL announcement but found it in the Balaram article.
 They note:

 The mass of this first prototype was approximately 0.75 kg allowing free-flight under Earth gravity conditions.
 For the Mars Technology demonstrator EDM at approximately 1.7 kg, free-flight is not possible without the lower gravity of Mars partially compensating for its thinner atmosphere by requiring less lift to fly a vehicle than would be required on Earth.
 To test fly a vehicle on Earth that was designed for Mars, a gravity offload system must be used to effectively reduce the weight lifted by the rotors.
 The offload system consists of a constant force motor (implemented by closed-loop sensing of line tension) and a reel fitted with Dyneema filament.

 THE MARSCOPTER TEST FLIGHT vs. THE AMES TEST FACILITY TESTING FOR DUST DEVIL SIMULATION.
 The JPL article didn't really tell us anything about the Mars Helicopter test flight, but the article by Balaram et. al (2018) was more convincing.
-The device was flown in a JPL 25-foot Space Simulator Chamber shown in JPL Figure 2.
-The primary reason that we have to doubt what it and the video clip shown earlier has to do with what happened when NASA Ames tried to replicate dust devils on Mars with a space simulator at Ames in Mountain View, California.
+The device was flown in a JPL 25-foot Space Simulator Chamber shown in JPL Figure 2A.
+The primary reason that we have to doubt JPL is what happened when NASA Ames tried to replicate dust devils on Mars with a fan in a space simulator at Ames in Mountain View, California.
 Ames failed.
 But we need more information about the fan blades and lifting dust is not the same as lifting a small toy-like helicopter in a low gravity environment.
 Frankly, if we are right about Martian air pressure being so much higher than NASA asserts (511 mbar at areoid vs. 6.1 mbar at areoid) , we might be able to get a helicopter to fly there that could carry people.